TomaszKandula/SongLyrics/README.md

 In the future, this project may also allow to register an account, and the users will be able to add and modify artists data (albums, songs, lyrics, etc.).

-Working demo has been deployed on Azure Cloud: [Song Lyrics](https://songlyrics.azurewebsites.net).
+Working demo (presenting work in progress) has been deployed on Azure Cloud: [Song Lyrics](https://songlyrics.azurewebsites.net).

 ## Tech-stack